 - the tone of the ads was adult in nature and not associated with youth culture;

 - the ads did not incorporate themes that were necessarily relatable to young people; and

 - the models featured did not appear to be under 18.

 The impact of the ASA’s ruling is that all of the banned ads were removed from Instagram and prohibited from appearing again in that form.

 The ASA guidance left open the possibility of using social media to promote the advertisement of nicotine, which is subject to a near blanket ban in advertising.
 However, the regulator is clearly unwilling to allow the rules to be stretched to permit promotional advertising, taking a strict approach with what constitutes “factual” information.

 Squire Patton Boggs specialises in advising on advertising and marketing matters and has represented a number of parties in the tobacco and tobacco products market.
-If you would like specialist advice on these and related issues, please contact Carlton Daniel, partner or Jack Blakey, associate.
+If you would like specialist advice on these and related issues, please contact Carlton Daniel, partner.